bharatsonwane/team-orbit/frontend/src/lib/README.md

 # Utils Directory

-This directory contains utility functions, helpers, and shared logic for the Lokvani frontend application.
+This directory contains utility functions, helpers, and shared logic for the TeamOrbit frontend application.

 ## 📁 Structure